2025/03/31

 Overview of the Current Week

-On February 15, staff of the Marine Department spotted a red tide at Sha Tin Hoi to Pak Shek Kok.
-Another red tide was spotted at Shing Mun River Channel on February 18 by staff of the Environmental Protection Department.
+Both red tides were spotted by staff of the Marine Department at Sha Tin Hoi and Tolo Harbour (including the Yim Tin Tsai Fish Culture Zone) on March 24 and 25 respectively.
 Both red tides still persist and no associated fish deaths have been reported as of today.

-A spokesman for the working group said, "The red tide was formed by Asterionellopsis glacialis, which is commonly found in Hong Kong waters and non-toxic."
+A spokesman for the working group said, "Both red tides were formed by This link will open in a new windowAsterionellopsis glacialis, which is commonly found in Hong Kong waters and non-toxic."

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.

-Please click here to view the location of red tide sighted in Hong Kong waters.
+Please click This link will open in a new window here to view the location of red tide sighted in Hong Kong waters.

-You can visit the Hong Kong Red Tide Information Network for information about red tide or press here to view real-time water quality in fish culture zones.
+You can visit the This link will open in a new windowHong Kong Red Tide Information Network for information about red tide or This link will open in a new windowpress here to view real-time water quality in fish culture zones.

 Red Tide Reporting Network